Regulatory Content

 - Classification and labeling obligations

-In the EU, nanomaterials are regulated by the REACH and CLP Regulations and a string of other regulatory instruments depending on the specific product, such as the Plastic Food Contact Material Regulation.
-Additionally, certain EU Member States, including France, Norway, Denmark, and Belgium have adopted mandatory reporting of nanomaterials or products containing nanomaterials to their national products register or nano register.
+In the European Union (EU), nanomaterials are regulated by the REACH and CLP Regulations and a string of other regulatory instruments depending on the specific product, such as the Plastic Food Contact Material Regulation.
+Additionally, certain EU Member States, including France, Norway, Denmark, and Belgium have adopted mandatory reporting of nanomaterial or products containing nanomaterials to their national products register or nano register.

-In the United States, under TSCA, manufacturers of new nanomaterials are required to submit a pre-manufacture notice to the Environmental Protection Agency prior to manufacturing or importing of them.
-In Canada, manufacturers and importers of nanomaterials must ensure that they are in compliance with the Canadian Environmental Protection Act, 1999, and requirements related to Significant New Activities (SNAcs).
+In the United States (US), under TSCA, manufacturers of new nanomaterials are required to submit a pre-manufacture notice to the Environmental Protection Agency (EPA) prior to manufacturing or importing them.
+In Canada, manufacturers and importers of nanomaterials must ensure that they are in compliance with the Canadian Environmental Protection Act, 1999 (CEPA) and requirements related to Significant New Activities (SNAcs).

 Coverage Included